RNC retains right to use Trump's name in fundraising | ExBulletin

 But he argued that Trump also reaffirmed to RNC Chairman Ronna McDaniel over the weekend “that he approves of the RNC’s current use of his name in fundraising and other documents, including included for our next donor retreat in Palm Beach which we look forward to attending.

+Trump responded to the letter with a statement that cast doubt on the deal.
+More money for RINOS, ”or Republican in name only, he said.
+They only hurt the Republican Party and our great electoral base, they will never get us to Greatness.
+He again urged his supporters to send their contributions directly to his own Save America PAC using his personal website, adding, “We’re going to bring it all back stronger than ever!”

-The shutter reflects the tensions within the GOP in the months following Trump’s departure from the White House.
+The flap reflects the tensions that divided the GOP in the months following Trump’s departure from the White House.
 The party is eager to capitalize on its popularity among the Republican base to raise funds before the midterm of next year.
 But it flies in the face of Trump’s instinct to control the use of his name and image as he aims to position himself as the clear leader of the GOP.

 In his first major speech since leaving, Trump urged his supporters to donate their money to Save America, his political action committee, instead of the traditional GOP fundraising organizations.
 And on Friday, his group sent letters to the RNC and others asking them to immediately cease and desist from the unauthorized use of President Donald J. Trumps’ name, image and / or likeness. in any fundraising, persuasion and / or speech. “according to the letter RNC.